aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 - **[AbstractCalculationEngine](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationengine)**
 - **[CalculationData](https://reference.aspose.com/cells/net/aspose.cells/calculationdata)**

 The following code implements the Custom Calculation Engine.
 It implements the interface **[AbstractCalculationEngine](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationengine)** which has a **[Calculate(CalculationData data)](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationengine/methods/calculate)** method.
 This method is called against all of your formulas.
-Inside this method, we capture the **Sum** formula and increases its value by 30.
-So if the Aspose.Cells calculated value is 20, then our custom engine will make it 50 by adding 30.
+Inside this method, we capture the **TODAY** function and add one day to the system date.
+So if the current date is 27/07/2023, then the custom engine will calculate TODAY() as 28/07/2023.

 ### **Programming Sample**